 - is of vital importance, as it favors ovulation and intervenes in the implantation of the fertilized ovum.
 Maintaining adequate iron levels during pregnancy is crucial to preventing anemia in women.
 Veal, ox, cockles, mussels, clams, etc. are foods rich in iron.

 Antioxidants are molecules whose purpose is to prevent oxidation and aging of the body's cells.
-Therefore, a diet rich in antioxidants can improve female fertility, as it improves ovarian response and help prevent aging of the ovaries.
+Therefore, a diet rich in antioxidants can improve female fertility, as it improves ovarian response and helps prevent aging of the ovaries.

 Habits that harms female fertility